Chamber structure of modular curves $X_{1}(N)$

 Therefore, the chamber is parametrized by $\mathbb{H}/\mathbb{Z}$.
-It is immediate that two flat surfaces of the same chamber belong to the same $GL^{+}(2,\mathbb{R})$-orbit.
+Since the action of $GL^{+}(2,\mathbb{R})$ is transitive on bases of $\mathbb{R}^{2}$, it is immediate that two flat surfaces of the same chamber belong to the same $GL^{+}(2,\mathbb{R})$-orbit.
 A cusp corresponds to an infinitely long holonomy vector.
-There is a unique boundary component for a chamber of "cylinder" type whose characteristic partition is $k+(a-k)$.
+There is a unique boundary component for a chamber of "cylinder" type whose characteristic bipartition is $k+(a-k)$.
 It is formed by flat surfaces with degenerate core whose four angles are $\pi,2k\pi,\pi,(a-k)2\pi$.
 A way to parametrize surfaces of the boundary is to use the real ratio between the lengths of the two saddle connections.
-Since we do not distinguish between the two saddle connections, we have a unique cusp in the boundary (corresponding to the case where one of the two saddle connections becomes infinitely longer than the other). \end{proof}
+Since we do not distinguish between the two saddle connections, we have a unique cusp in the wall of the chamber (corresponding to the case where one of the two saddle connections becomes infinitely longer than the other). \end{proof}

-Description of chambers of "triangle" type needs the introduction of a specific combinatorial structure.
+The description of chambers of "triangle" type needs the introduction of a specific combinatorial structure.
 We would like to have partitions of an integer $a$ into three parts that would be cyclically ordered.
 This structure should be sufficiently well-behaved to be acted upon by some linear operators.